efim-sys/KorobochkaVideoHUB/README.md

 3. Convert video to some ktube files using python prigram
 4. Add folder with all ktubes to the repo
 5. Edit index.html:
-  a.
-Increase first number in file by one
+  A. Increase first number in file by one
-  b.
-Add strings to the end of the file: folder name, number of ktube files
+  B. Add strings to the end of the file: video name, folder name, number of ktube files